-Electives may be any non-required graduate course in the four PAF discipline departments or graduate courses outside of CCIE as approved by the student's track coordinator with a course/elective approval form.
+Electives may be any non-required graduate course in the four PAF discipline departments or graduate courses outside of CCIE as approved by the student's Program Liaison or the PAF Program Director with a course/elective approval form.
 Electives taken as part of the program of study may be at the 6000 or 7000 level.
 Rare exceptions allowing students to take 5000-level courses may be considered.
-The goal is to ensure that all courses in the program of study represent true additions to a student's body of knowledge and are not a repeat of course work that can be taken at the master's level.
+The goal is to ensure that all courses in the doctoral program of study represent true additions to scholarly research and a student's doctoral-level body of knowledge and are not a repeat of course work that can be taken at the master's level.

 Furthermore, students may take 6000-level courses that are required for a master's degree if those courses are selected from a discipline other than that in which the student received his/her master's degree.

-In addition to any of the required track courses (taken by out of track students), any student may use the following as electives:
+In addition to any of the required specialization courses, any student may use the following as electives:

 - PAF 7908 Independent Study variable credits, (maximum of 6 credit hours may count as electives Requires Registration/Elective Approval Form)

 - PAF 7981 Dissertation Prospectus (course)

 - PAF 7055 State and Local Government

 - PAF 7858 Advanced Seminar in Government and Policy Research

 - PAD 6834 Comparative Public Administration

 - PAD 7317 Program Design and Management

 - PAD 7707 Advanced Research in Public Administration

 - HSA 6108 Healthcare Strategic Management

 - HSA 6128 Services Management

 - HSA 6342 Healthcare Human Resources Management

 - PHC 6000 Epidemiology

 - PHC 6146 Health Planning and Policy

 - PHC 6160 Healthcare Finance and Insurance

 - HSA 7125 Globalization and Health

-- PAF 6938 Special Topics - PAF 7925 Symposium on Public Affairs Issues
+- PAF 6938 Special Topics

+- PAF 7925 Symposium on Public Affairs Issues

+- PAD 7827 Network Governance

+- PAD 7057 Advanced Public Management

+- PAD 7026 Advanced Seminar in Public Administration

+- HSA 7116 Theories in Healthcare Management

+- HSA 7936 Advanced Seminar in Health Economics

+- HSA 7938 Advanced Seminar in Health Services Research

+- SOW 6383 Social Work Administration

+- SOW 7492 Theory Development in Social Work and Applied Social Science Research

+- SOW 7494 Conducting Evidence-based Research in Social Work and Allied Fields